Jammerref2015/CorkCityFirebirds-Website/README.md

 ### Acknowledgements

-- I received inspiration for this project from visiting various website for different sports teams.
+- I received inspiration for this project from visiting various websites for different sports teams ranging from basketball to football.